hswangTW/GenPhys2018Fall/hw9/README.md

 from histogram import *
 ```

+Note: The module `histogram` here is just your `histogram.py`.
+All the functions and classes inside it would be imported to your namespace.

 #### Parameter setting

 * `size`: The size for He atom.
 It's 10 times bigger than the real value for easier collision but not too big for accuracy.